 They won’t be notified, but they will notice a ‘Follow’ option next to your name when they look you up.
-Your message history, likes or retweets won’t be erased.
-They will be able to refollow you upon their discretion.
+Your message history, likes, or retweets won’t be erased.
+They will be able to refollow you at their discretion.

-We hope this post helped shed some much-needed light on ‘Remove this follower’ feature in Twitter.
+We hope this post helped shed some much-needed light on the ‘Remove this follower’ feature on Twitter.
 If you have any more questions, feel free to reach out using the comments below.